-The majority of mortars, renders and plasters are made of:
+The majority of lime mortars, renders and plasters are made of:

 - Sand or aggregate – a key component for the strength and durability of the mix.
-Sand also prevents the material from shrinking as it dried out.
+Sand also prevents the material from shrinking as it dries out.

 - A binder – acting to hold the mix together.
 This can be a range of materials from clay or cement to silicone or acrylic but for a long time, and increasingly more now as we’re favouring healthy building, the material of choice was lime.

 Equal time should be spent choosing and analysing the sand or aggregate and the binder.

 The three key ingredients to any lime mix are: lime, water and sand.
 When mixed, these ingredients set to form a substance similar to man-made limestone.